Tracing & Observability

 Section titled “The @trace Decorator”Wrap any function to include it in the trace tree.
 When a traced function calls other traced functions (including Prompty’s built-in pipeline), they appear as nested child spans.

-from prompty import trace
+from prompty import trace, invoke

-@tracedef my_business_logic(query: str) -> str: result = prompty.execute("search.prompty", inputs={"q": query}) return process(result)import { trace, execute } from "@prompty/core";
+@tracedef my_business_logic(query: str) -> str: result = invoke("search.prompty", inputs={"q": query}) return resultimport { trace, invoke } from "@prompty/core";

-async function myBusinessLogic(query: string): Promise<string> { const result = await execute("search.prompty", { inputs: { q: query } }); return process(result);}
+async function myBusinessLogic(query: string): Promise<string> { const result = await invoke("search.prompty", { inputs: { q: query } }); return process(result);}

-const tracedLogic = trace(myBusinessLogic, "myBusinessLogic");The decorator automatically captures:
+const tracedLogic = trace(myBusinessLogic, "myBusinessLogic");using Prompty.Core;using Prompty.Core.Tracing;

 | Field | Description |